tsonak23/tsonak23/README.md

  Hi there 👋

 I am Tejashree Sonak.
-I am an Electrical Engineer by profession with mixed experience (8+) of Electrical and Low voltage systems
-Currently on parenting break.
+I have worked as an Electrical Engineer for more than 8 years in Low voltage systems Currently on parenting break.
 I would like to restart my career with a transition in Data Analytics 📊 Looking for entry level data analyst jobs ( Hybrid /Remote)